djbrieck/brieckspro/content/posts/pomodoro/index.md

 draft: false
 ---

-This is one of the most useful things I was exposed to or discoverd while in college, the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique)
+This is one of the most useful things I was exposed to or discovered while in college, the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique)

-It is a time management strategy where you break up your stuff to get done into 25 minute chunks followed by a 5 min break .
-There is more to it, but this is what I do on a day to day basis, and has been extremely effective for job requiring me to sit a computer and do software development work.
+It is a time management strategy where you break up your stuff to get done into 25 minute chunks followed by a 5-minute break .
+There is more to it, but this is what I do on a day-to-day basis, and has been extremely effective for job requiring me to sit a computer and do software development work.

-During that five minutes I always stand up and walk around, and use the restroom and or get some water etc to drink as needed.
-It has been a very ergonomic way to work or it has been for me.
+During that five minutes I always stand up and walk around, and use the restroom and or get some water etc. to drink as needed.
+It has been a very ergonomic way to work, or at least it has been for me.
 Always keeping me moving at least twice an hour.

 Now the part that I would like to share with you is the file format method, sure there are a lot of fancy apps that probably make this process better by integrating all the details, but I never found one that sticks true to the Pomodoro technique as written in the books, but here is  what I do, yet another variation.